kjohns33/DowntownGreens/README.md

 Admins have all of the abilities that Managers have, but they cannot modify other users information.

+There are currently three user accounts that are set up for use.
+They all have the default password '1234'.
+These should be changed in the account panel after logging into the system for the first time.
+The usernames currently set up are:
+* cfiliault@dtg
+* jschepmoes@dtg
+* volunteer@dtg

 There is also a root admin account with username 'vmsroot'.
 The default password for this account is 'vmsroot'.
 This account has hardcoded Manager privileges but does not have a user profile.
 It is crucial that this account information remain the same because it will be used to upkeep the system on the backend.
 This account should be used for system administration purposes